AHAJT/MainGameFiles/README.md

 # MainGameFiles
-This is the main repo that we sync.
+This is the main repo that we sync all project files to.
 This will contain all the game files.
+Lets try keep this at an organized state